Infineon/IMR_PSoC6_BMS/README.md

 ## Overview

-<p>This is the official Infineon GitHub repository for Modus Toolbox software used with the demo boards for BMS control.</p>
+<p>This is the official Infineon GitHub repository for ModusToolbox software used with the demo boards for BMS control.</p>

 ### Features